BillyDM/awesome-audio-dsp/SOUND_DESIGN_AND_MUSIC_PRODUCTION.md

 - [`Nigel Good`] - This guy makes sounds that are *so* clean.
 - [`Frequent`] - Good sound design & arrangement tutorials.
 - [`Crow`] - Good tutorials on sound design and mixing.
+- [`AutoEq`] - Free and open source tool for applying EQ correction to a wide variety of headphones.
+Note that you shouldn't use the premade results since they target the Harman curve.
+Instead, use the online tool to generate a result that uses the "Flat" target (under "Show advanced" -> "Target").
+  - There are also paid alternatives like [`Sonarworks`](https://www.sonarworks.com/) or [`Toneboosters Morphit`](https://toneboosters.com/tb_morphit_v1.html).

 [`Mixing Secrets for the Small Studio`]: https://www.amazon.com/Mixing-Secrets-Small-Studio-Presents/dp/0240815807
 [`SeamlessR`]: https://www.youtube.com/playlist?list=PLGYoE903Nir5LfIWap-x8aEV6Q-YkE6c4